annaserba/anna-serba/src/pages/blog/post-1.md

     - name: 'twitter:image'
       value: images/classic/post-1.png
       relativeUrl: true
+  description: >-
+    SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin
 template: post
 ---
 SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin.